 • See if you can afford to experiment.

-• Instagram tags in comments work well if your goal is a polished layout or your Instagram strategy involves high-frequency posting with automation.
+• Instagram hashtags in comments work well if your goal is a polished layout or your Instagram strategy involves high-frequency posting with automation.

 • If you post 5+ times a week, using the first comment for hashtags can keep your grid looking clean while still driving engagement — if they’re posted instantly.